bootlin/snagboot/CONTRIBUTING.md

 - function definitions should have type hints when possible
 - operators are surrounded by spaces e.g. a = 3 + 2 not a=3+2
 - function arguments are separated by spaces e.g. foo(a, b, c)
-- please lint your code with ruff: `cd snagboot && ruff .`
+- please lint your code with ruff: `cd snagboot && ruff check src`

 ## Code architecture